ASHISH9870/Support-Vector-Machine-SVM-/README.md

 # Support-Vector-Machine-SVM-
-Prediction whether a person loan status will be approved or not using SVM algorithm
+Prediction whether a person loan application will be approved or not using SVM algorithm